-ARLINGTON, Va.—August 29, 2022—Shell USA, Inc. and the National Science Teaching Association (NSTA) are calling for submissions for the Shell Science Teaching Award and the Shell Urban Science Educators Development Award.
+ARLINGTON, Va.—August 1, 2023—Shell USA, Inc. and the National Science Teaching Association (NSTA) are calling for submissions for the Shell Science Teaching Award and the Shell Urban Science Educators Development Award.

 The Shell Science Teaching Award winner will receive a $10,000 cash prize from Shell.
-Additionally, the winner and two finalists will each receive an all-expense-paid trip to attend a future NSTA National Conference on Science Education.
-Winners of the Shell Urban Science Educators Development Award will receive $1,800 in expenses to attend a future NSTA National Conference.
+Additionally, the winner and two finalists will each receive an all-expense-paid trip to attend NSTA’s National Conference on Science Education in Denver, Colorado, March 20-23, 2024.
+Winners of the Shell Urban Science Educators Development Award will receive $1,800 in expenses to attend the National Conference in Denver.
 All Shell award winners will be honored at a special evening celebration during the conference.

 About Shell USA, Inc.

 Shell USA Inc.’s commitment to community and social responsibility has been in place for more than 50 years.
 During this time, we have contributed more than a billion dollars to support community, health and welfare, environmental, arts and cultural activities, various educational initiatives, including minority education, and diversity and inclusiveness programs in Houston and the U.S.

 FOR INQUIRIES CONTACT: Shell USA, Inc. Media Line +1 (832) 337-4355